 Pros and Cons: Can be used for most speaker/amplifier combinations.
 Are more efficient than series resistor type, and do not normally get hot.
 Can be designed for higher powered amplifiers.
 Provide individual volume control for each zone.
 Are generally more expensive.

-If you need to buy a Speaker Selector Switch, here is a link to the range at Amazon (Note: if you purchase anything from Amazon (US, UK or Canada) I get a small commission – thanks for the support)
+If you need to buy a Speaker Selector Switch, here is a link to the range at Amazon (Note: if you purchase anything from Amazon USA via this link Geoff gets a small commission – thanks for the support)

 How much power do I need?